 The Company evaluates reportable segment performance and allocates resources based on gross contribution margin.
-Gross contribution, as presented in the table below, is defined as operating income excluding certain Cost of services and product development and Selling, general and administrative expenses, depreciation, and amortization of intangibles.
+Gross contribution, as presented in the table below, is defined as operating income excluding certain Cost of services and product development and Selling, general and administrative expenses, depreciation, amortization of intangibles, and acquisition and integration charges.
 Certain bonus and fringe benefit costs included in consolidated Cost of services and product development are not allocated to segment expense.
 The accounting policies used by the reportable segments are the same as those used by the Company.
 There are no intersegment revenues.